 Many of our elders struggle with isolation and physical limitations, but we can all do something to bring some light into their lives.
-Through a team of young volunteers, Community Partners in Caring is launching a special project – Break the Barrier.
+In September 2017, with a team of student volunteers, Community Partners in Caring launched a special project – Break the Barrier.

 The first activity under Break the Barrier will be a yard transformation, which will take place on Saturday, the 19th of August.
 An estimated 14 people ranging from ages 16 to 55 will be working to transform a dry, weed-ridden front yard into a beautiful, green, drought tolerant garden that’s easier to manage.
 Thanks to a local landscaping business, J. Arroyo Landscaping, and a few generous community members, plants and gardening materials have been made available.
 If there’s community support, CPC will make Break the Barrier a permanent project.